Maple and Brown Sugar Glazed Ham

 Ingredient Notes

-- Maple syrup – Use pure maple syrup for the best taste.
-It adds depth and caramelizes well.
+- Maple syrup – Use pure maple syrup for the best flavor.
+Its natural caramel notes deepen as the glaze simmers and bakes.

-- Dijon mustard – Adds a subtle tang that balances the sweet glaze.
+- Dijon mustard – Adds subtle tang and balances sweetness.
+Yellow mustard can be used for a milder version.

 Steps to Make Maple and Brown Sugar Glazed Ham